angstwad/flask-awesomemongokit/README.md

 flask-awesomemongokit
 ====================

+**Warning: MongoKit is effectively dead.
+Think twice about using this or MongoKit.**

 An opinionated configuration for Mongo and MongoKit in Flask (singleton connections, doc registrations, indexing, and little else!)

 # How does it work?